Hussienserag/microservcies-app/README.md

 # Deployment of Microservices Application using Ingress Controller

-### by Hussien Serag

-- ✅ End-to-end CI/CD pipeline implementation
-- ✅ Containerization with Docker
-- ✅ Kubernetes orchestration on AWS EKS
-- ✅ Infrastructure as Code with Terraform
-- ✅ Monitoring with Prometheus & Grafana
-- ✅ GitOps with ArgoCD

 ## 🛠️ Project Overview

 This project demonstrates a production-grade deployment of a multi-page web application on **AWS EKS** with **Ingress Controller** using a complete **Jenkins CI/CD** pipeline.